This is the exact stand mixer they use on Bake Off - and the controversial accessory I can't stop thinking about

 What stand mixer do they use on The Great British Bake Off?

 Traditionally, The Great British Bake Off has used KitchenAid stand mixers, namely the Artisan.
-However, in more recent episodes, there have been sightings of the Kenwood kMix stand mixer.
+There have been sightings of the Kenwood kMix stand mixer in previous years, but it seems that the tent is all KitchenAid again this year.

 What's the difference between a KitchenAid Classic Stand Mixer and a KitchenAid Artisan?

-You'll see deals on both the KitchenAid Classic and the Artisan stand mixer and, truthfully, there isn't much difference between the two.
+I've dedicated a full, detailed article to the KitchenAid Artisan vs Classic debate, but if you want the headlines, here you go.
 The Classic has a 250 watt motor, whereas the Artisan has 325 watts.
 This makes the Artisan more suitable for bakers and big homes, but they're both pretty powerful.
 ANother difference is the bowl size.
 You'll always have options with each model, but generally, the Classic bowl is smaller and doesn't have the handle, which can either be a blessing or a curse, depending on what your kitchen layout is like.
 You'll get more colour options with the Artisan (there are over 20 options, compared to just two with the classic) and, apart from some minor details, such as weight, these two are very similar.

 Are Kenwood stand mixers as good as KitchenAid's?